Frencil/eclipsetracks/README.md

 ## Updating the Cesium Subtree

 1. From the top of the repo:
   `git fetch cesium master`

 2. Pull the latest down from the cesium remote in a squash commit:
   `git subtree pull --prefix cesium cesium master --squash`

+## Generating CZML/JSON data

+From the scraper directory:

+`python scraper.py`